 How Often Do Domestic Sprinklers Need Testing?

-Over the years, we have installed literally ‘hundreds’ of domestic fire sprinkler systems and yet the take-up rate for a maintenance contract which includes an annual test is extremely low.
+Over the years, we have installed literally ‘hundreds’ of domestic sprinklers and yet the take-up rate for a maintenance contract which includes an annual test is extremely low.

 How important is a yearly test for a mains system?